Heartbreaking: Vermont hunter killed mother bear leaving her cubs orphans and likely not able to survive

 black bear cubs are dependent on their mothers through the following spring. it is important to maintain these family groups.

-In a heartbreaking post on Wednesday, featuring the photos of bear cubs alone in Stowe who had just lost their mother to a hunter.
+In a heartbreaking post on Wednesday, featured the photos of bear cubs alone in Stowe who had just lost their mother to a hunter.
 Protect Our Wildlife Vermont is asking authorities to act on a case of a hunter’s zest just to kill a black bear without caring that her cubs had not been far behind.

 A local resident reported having seen the mother bear just 15 minutes before hearing two gunshots nearby.
 Shortly, after the shots had been fired, she spotted a camouflage dressed hunter drive away in a yellow pick-up truck followed by a construction truck.